What is OCD like? Symptoms, Causes, Health Risks & Treatment Options

 Stressful Life Events

-A traumatic or stressful event can increase the risk of developing OCD.
+A trauma or stressful event can increase the risk of developing OCD.
 The event may trigger intrusive thoughts, compulsions or emotional distress.

 OCD Symptoms & Signs